My EIN Number Lookup: Everything You Need to Know

 You can even call the company directly and ask for its employer identification number.
-Many companies do not mind providing the EIN details over the phone in order to help their employees and contractors with tax filing.
+Many companies do not mind providing the EIN details over the phone to help their employees and contractors with tax filing.

 Most of the public companies include their EIN information in their financial documents like an earning statement.
-However, smaller businesses often prefer to keep their EIN details confidential in order to prevent potential tax fraud.
+However, smaller businesses often prefer to keep their EIN details confidential to prevent potential tax fraud.

 Search the SEC Filings